git-flan828/skills-work/README.md

   then upload that file to the UCCX file.
   Utilized python and python3 with XML to download and upload the data.

+  todo:
+  - url exception handling
+  - csv import
+  - xml automation. get rid of the manual intervention in the xml file that is downloaded.